kyegomez/Vit-RGTS/README.md

 The vit model from the paper "VISION TRANSFORMERS NEED REGISTERS" that reaches SOTA for dense visual prediction tasks, enables object discovery methods with larger model, and leads to smoother feature maps and attentions maps for downstream visual processing.

-Register tokens enable interpretable attention maps in all vision transofrmers!
+Register tokens enable interpretable attention maps in all vision transformers!